 All applicants and students should be familiar with KYCO's Functional Standards.
-If a current or newly admitted student has historically been provided accommodation in school, they may wish to consider applying for reasonable accommodation at the University of Pikeville - Kentucky College of Optometry.
+If a current or newly admitted student has historically been provided accommodation in school, they may wish to consider applying for reasonable accommodation at KYCO.

 If a student receives a new diagnosis from a licensed medical professional or psychologist while studying at KYCO, and if reasonable accommodations are recommended by this provider, he or she may also wish to apply for accommodations at the University.